ftrang88/EC601-HW2-BootStrapWebApp/README.md

 The "EC601 - Test Cases for HW2.xlsx" file contains a list of test cases and results.

 **AWS Device Farm**: Information can be found in the 'AWS Device Farm' folder.
-Used HarishSChandra's [Android firebase chat app](https://github.com/harishschandra/HW_2.example.android.app) for testing.
+Used HarishSChandra's [Android firebase chat app](https://github.com/harishschandra/HW_2.example.android.app) for testing. (instructions said if we used a webapp we could use our project teammate's app for this portion of the homework).